bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 ## Outcome

-After optimising the parameters of our model, we managed to get a maximum of around 76% accuracy on our control dataset.
+- After optimising the parameters of our model, we managed to get a maximum of around 76% accuracy on our control dataset.

-We had save the model into our pretrained_models directory for future use.
+- We had save the model into our pretrained_models directory for future use.
 Here are more details on the score of the model.

 ![model score stuff](./images/temp.jpg)

 ## What we had learnt

-- We learned that they are many data preprocessing to be done before even starting to make and train the machine learning model.
+- We learnt that they are many data preprocessing to be done before even starting to make and train the machine learning model.

-- We also learnt that idk
+- We also learnt how to use `sklearn`'s Multi-Layer Perceptron Classifier in machine learning.

 ## Conclusion

-- Machine Learning can be used for Natural Language Processing and idk...
+- Machine Learning can be used for Natural Language Processing, and for predicting the positive and negative sentiment of movie reviews, in spite of the accuracy not being really high.

 ## Demo